simran-memon/linux/README_2_3.md

 more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?

 => The growth rate of the number of exits does not seem to be stable.
 For example, exit codes from 56 - 69, all exited 0 times.
 Whereas, with some of the VM instructions like wget, unauthorized file access or other VM operations being executed inside the guest VM more number of exits occur.
-This could be due to exceptions, page fault, etc. For exit reason 1 (external interrupt) the count increased rapidly from 44179 to 201893 when a " wget http://www.example.com/filename " command was executed on the nested VM.
+This could be due to exceptions, page fault, etc. For exit reason 1 (external interrupt) the count increased rapidly from 3946878 to 4248001 when a "wget http://www.google.com/" command was executed on the nested VM.
-=> For our current setup, after a reboot on nested VM, approximately 2425982 exits occur within 64520426304 cpu cycles.
+=> For our current setup, before the reboot the count was: 0x0019e6d8   => 1697496 (Decimal) and after a reboot on nested VM the count increased to: 0x002bf82f    => 2881583 (Decimal), approximately 1184087 exits occur.

 Question_4: Of the exit types defined in the SDM, which are the most frequent?
 Least?